Running A 5K With Kids

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-If you have kids, but want to run a 5K (or other race), then you’re going to need to figure out how to train, and then what to do with the kids.
-Don’t let them stop you from making it happen.
+If you have kids, but want to run a 5K (or other race), then you are going to need to figure out how to train, and then what to do with the kids.
+Do not let them stop you from making it happen.

 A few years back, my wife wanted to run a 5K - it would be her first actual race.
 At the time, we had only one child, but we had to figure out the logistics of how we were going to make it work.
 It came together nicely, but it did require a bit of planning.